slatedocs/slate/source/index.html.md

 # Orders

-The orders API allows you to create, view, update, and delete individual, or a batch, of orders.
+The orders API allows you to view orders or a single order.

 ## Order properties